programmingalex2019/RanchApp/README.md

 This app was made only for my beloved ranch members !

 - Purpose of the app:
-A Private social media - where we can share our memories using media sharing functionality and adding descriptions to the memory.
+A Private social media - where my school friends can share our memories using media sharing functionality and adding descriptions to the memory card.

 - 8 pre registered users with unique profiles.
-- Wheel-Scroll where the member has to select aspecific avatar -> and input his given password.
+- Wheel-Scroll selector where a member has to select a specific avatar -> and input his given password.
 - 8 empty profiles -> where each can edit his description: including pictures ( ability to take a picture and upload a picture from phone gallery.
   )
 - automatic pie chart - adjustable to the grades we have received in school.
 - Member-screen where each member can see the whole description about the other members.